 We´ll report back on the pizza.

-Taxista Antonio was right.
-The thin-crust pizza at Albamonte just might be the best in the city.
+Taxista Antonio was right, we discovered, when we returned to Albamonte a few nights later: The thin-crust pizza here just might be the best in the city.
 Baked in a wood-oven, the dough manages to stay crispy beneath generous helpings of mozzarella and super-fresh tomato sauce.
 We could barely keep our silverware in our hands as we cut through slice after slice of this close to perfect pie.
-Go for dinner and go early – even on a Tuesday, the place fills up with pizza lovers in the know.
+Go for dinner and go early – even on Tuesdays, the place is packed with pizza lovers.